Everyone has the right to enjoy life in their own way provided they do not upset the people living near them.

 Mediation can be arranged with or without both parties meeting face-to-face.
-The mediator will work with both parties to help them communicate better, to understand each other’s concerns and jointly come up with solutions to help resolve disputes.
+The mediator will work with both parties to help them communicate better.
+The mediator will also help them to understand each other’s concerns and jointly come up with solutions to help resolve disputes.

-The mediator’s role is to arrange a meeting on neutral ground and encourage each person to:
+The mediator’s role is to arrange a meeting on neutral ground.
+They will encourage each person to:

 - Talk freely

 - Come up with an agreed way forward

 In some cases, where this is not possible, the mediator can act as a go-between.
 They will pass messages between each party until you both reach an acceptable solution.

 The Mediator cannot take sides, but they can encourage you both to work towards a solution you can be happy with, which will prevent the situation getting out of hand.